carlosonunez/blog.carlosnunez.me/content/post/cncf-weekly-1-flux.md

 podman run --rm hello
 ```

-You're good to go when you see friendly seals welcome you to Podman.
+You're good to go when friendly seals greet you after running your first
+container with Podman.

 ```text
 Resolved "hello" as an alias (/etc/containers/registries.conf.d/000-shortnames.conf)